 The different types of planners listed above are one set of categories.
 When you start looking for planners, you’ll come across different combinations of layouts, dates, and formats.
 Here are some planning options and formats that you can explore to find your perfect planner.

 Daily planners have a page dedicated to one day.
 These planners are usually 365 pages and a few more.
 They’re pretty big and last you an entire year.
 Most of them come armed with a section of daily to-dos, appointments, gratitude section, and a few other extra sections that are personalized for each different planner available.
-If you like to plan your life down to the very hour of each day, then daily planners can be a great option.
+If you like to plan your life down to the very hour of each day, then a daily planner app or paper planner can be a great option.

 Generally, most planners come with a weekly planning format.
 These are simplified daily planners that don’t enter the monthly category (and don’t get overwhelming).
 You normally get a small box or a horizontal stripe for your days where you can put in short-quick notes about any appointments or any reminders.
 Some of these weekly planners also come equipped with a sidebar for notes or any extra information that you’d like to add.
 You can also use a digital version of a weekly planner in Friday.